LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 # Install Litium Accelerator

-In this task you will set up a local Litium installation running in a Docker container.

 > To do this task you first need to complete the [Docker task](../Docker)

-Additional [installation instructions](https://docs.litium.com/documentation/litium-accelerators/install-litium-accelerator) can be found on Litium docs.
+Additional information related to the installation can be found on [Litium docs](https://docs.litium.com/documentation/litium-accelerators/install-litium-accelerator).

 If you run into problems getting your site up and running see the [Troubleshooting section below](#troubleshooting).

 ## Preparations

-Check that you have completed the requirements below installed before you start.
+Check that you have completed the _required_ requirements below before you start.

 ### Required